Objective 7: Maintain Excellent Water Quality

 Flagstaff enjoys high quality water in part due to the fact that 70% of potable water comes from deep well aquifers.
 While groundwater requires little treatment, surface water passes through multiple treatment steps prior to distribution.
 Water from Upper Lake Mary requires more treatment than groundwater and is also more susceptible to environmental factors such as wildfires and reduced snowpack due to climate change.

 Due to Flagstaff’s water sources, drinking water quality is typically not a major concern.
-As most of Flagstaff’s water sources (wells) are located in the forest and transported into town through pipelines, water quality challenges are primarily infrastructure and environmentally related, as mentioned in Strategic Objectives 3 & 5.
+As most of Flagstaff’s water sources (wells) are located in the forest and transported into town through pipelines, water quality challenges are primarily infrastructure and environmentally related, as mentioned in Strategic Objectives 3 and 5.
 Water quality for Upper Lake Mary becomes an issue due to the runoff implications of wildfire.

 With groundwater wells relied upon to provide high quality water for specific neighborhoods, the need for local or proximal redundancy exists due to risk of single points of failure with a specific well.
 Loss of high-producing wells in strategic locations could lead to local water quality degradation in isolated neighborhoods.